The room dims and the lock clicks shut. There’s a moment of silence. Now what?

 The Locked Room:

-The Locked Room actually has 3 location throughout the city, all with different themed rooms.
-The NE location has Mutiny on the High Seas, The Wine Cellar, Game Over, and Dead Meat.
-There is also a premium room at this location: Hangar 403.
-The Southland location has Lair of the Minotaur, Hipster Hangover, The Great Train Heist, and Sinister Study.
+The Locked Room actually has 3 locations throughout the city, all with different themed rooms.
+The NE location has Mutiny on the High Seas, Quest for Excalibur, Game Over, Hangar 403, and The Quizzler’s Revenge.
+The Southland location has Lair of the Minotaur, Mission: Antarctica, The Great Train Heist, and Sinister Study.
 Finally, the SE location has Forbidden Temple, Prison Break, The Heist, and Captivity.
 (During the COVID crisis, be sure to check out the online escape rooms from The Locked Room.)

 Address: NE: Bay #15 2015 32 Ave NE, Calgary, AB